Rock 'n' Roll History for

 September 21

 74-year-old Canadian Folk icon Buffy Saint-Marie picked up a Polaris Music Prize when her album "Power In The Blood" was named the best Canadian record of the past year by a panel of 11 music critics, bloggers and broadcasters.
-The award, which came with $50,000 in prize money, will join her impressive collection of two Juno Awards, an Academy Award, a Golden Globe and a Gemini Award.
+The award, which came with $50,000 in prize money, would join her impressive collection of two Juno Awards, an Academy Award, a Golden Globe and a Gemini Award.

 September 21